randolf.ca

 bool | running () noexcept |

-This rthread thread library provides an easier and sufficiently-complete object-oriented thread interface class for C++ that adds a properly-honoured destructor, and without terminating the entire application when the thread throws an exception (a virtual method for optionally catching and handling all exceptions is also provided).
+This rthread thread library provides an easier and sufficiently-complete object-oriented thread interface class for C++ that adds a properly-honoured destructor, and without terminating the entire application when the thread throws an exception.
+This class also provides a virtual method for optionally handling all exceptions (that are otherwise ignored by default) in a penultimate stage prior to commencing onward to the final destructor stage.

 POSIX threads are the foundation of the rthread class, and the resulting C++ interface will probably seem familiar to those who are familliar with Java.